denoland/manual/node.md

   and most code written for Node is in the CommonJS format.
 - Node has quite a few built-in modules that can be imported and they are a fairly expansive set of APIs.
-On the other hand, Deno focuses on implementing web standards and where functionality goes beyond the browser, we locate APIs in a single global `Deno` variable/namespace.
+On the other hand, Deno focuses on implementing web standards, and where functionality goes beyond the browser, we locate APIs in a single global `Deno` variable/namespace.
 Lots of code written for Node expects/depends upon these built-in APIs to be available.
 - Node has a non-standards based module resolution algorithm, where you can